Street-Legal (album): Aftermath

-When Dylan embarked on his European tour, he would be greeted by a generally warm audience reception, and his single, "Baby, Stop Crying" (the lyrics of which were allegedly inspired by Robert Johnson's "Stop Breaking Down"), would chart in the top ten throughout Europe, and reached number 13 on the UK Singles Chart with the album peaking at number 2 on the album chart.
-In the US, however, the single failed to crack the top 100 and the album itself peaked at number 11, ending Dylan's string of number 1 albums in America until 2006's Modern Times.
-When Dylan continued his tour in America, it would be derided by the American press as the Alimony Tour and later the Vegas Tour, much to Dylan's chagrin.
+When Dylan embarked on his European tour, he would be greeted by a generally warm audience reception, and his single, "Baby, Stop Crying" (the lyrics of which were allegedly inspired by Robert Johnson's "Stop Breaking Down"), charted in the top ten throughout Europe, and reached number 13 on the UK Singles Chart, with the album peaking at number 2 on the album chart.
+In the US, however, the single failed to crack the top 100 and the album itself peaked at number 11, ending Dylan's string of number-one albums in America until 2006's Modern Times.
+When Dylan continued his tour in America, it was derided by the American press as the Alimony Tour and later the Vegas Tour, much to Dylan's chagrin.